 Early Land Rover fans included Her Majesty Queen Elizabeth II who used a specially adapted model for her first World Tour in 1953 and also toured Gloucester Park during her first visit in 1955 standing in the rear of a Land Rover alongside HRH The Duke of Edinburgh.

-Indeed, Battle of Britain pilot Group Captain Peter Townsend – who nearly became Her Majesty’s brother in law – travelled 57 000 around the World in his Land Rover Station Wagon and the first Prime Minister of the reign of Queen Elizabeth II – Sir Winston Churchill – was presented with a Land Rover – registration UKE 80 – at his home at Chartwell for his 80th birthday in 1954.
+Indeed, Battle of Britain pilot Group Captain Peter Townsend – who nearly became Her Majesty’s brother in law – travelled 57 000 miles around the World in his Land Rover Station Wagon and the first Prime Minister of the reign of Queen Elizabeth II – Sir Winston Churchill – was presented with a Land Rover – registration UKE 80 – at his home at Chartwell for his 80th birthday in 1954.

 In 1968 Land Rovers had their headlamps moved from the grille to the forward mudguards to meet new lighting requirements introduced in the Low Countries while in 1970 the 1 tonne (pictured above) and half tonne models became the first Land Rover variants to be designed specifically for military use.